 The Infinite Dendrogram Season 2 anime will have Ray Starling and his embryo Nemesis continuing their adventure in the VR world.
 But when will the second season of Infinite Dendrogram come out?

 The anime adaptation is being produced by animation studio NAZ, with Production ai creating the background art.
-NAZ is best known for anime like the 2020 ID:INVADED and the 2017 Hajimete no Gal.
+NAZ is best known for anime like the 2020 ID:INVADED (see our article on ID:INVADED Season 2) and the 2017 Hajimete no Gal.
 They also helped with Space Dandy and Danganronpa.

 Director Tomoki Kobayashi has worked on acclaimed anime such as Steins;Gate and Akame ga KILL!
 Writer Yuichiro Momose (Hajimete no Gal) is creating the series scripts.
 Character designer Masahiko Nakata (Utawarerumono) adapted the light novel character designs for the anime.